10sr/dmd/README.md

 Dynamically convert maridown contents into html and show.
 You no longer have to convert markdown contents into html sources manually!

-This framework depends on `marked.js`.
+This module depends on `marked.js`.